 In November 1876, Sergey Taneyev, who had graduated with flying colours from the Moscow Conservatory the previous year, set off for Paris, where he intended to spend a few months getting to know the French music world.
 As he had done for many other young Russian artists (mostly painters) who came to Paris in the 1870s, Turgenev helped Taneyev to find affordable accommodation, and in a letter he sent to his mother Taneyev said of him: "I have never liked anyone so much as I like Turgenev: he is intelligent, kind, simple, frank, and speaks so well that one could go on listening to him forever" .
 Knowing that his former student was regularly attending the musical soirées organized by Pauline Viardot, Tchaikovsky, who had some vague plans for arranging a concert featuring his works in Paris in March 1877, wrote to Taneyev in January asking if he thought that it might be possible to persuade Madame Viardot to perform some of his songs at such a concert and enclosed a letter to that effect which Taneyev was to pass on to Turgenev (Tchaikovsky's letter to Taneyev is quoted below).
 Unfortunately, due to lack of funds Tchaikovsky had to abandon the idea of organizing a concert in Paris that year, and it is not clear whether Taneyev passed on his message for Turgenev .

-Turgenev continued to keep track of Tchaikovsky's development as a composer, and at the World Fair which was held in Paris in the summer of 1878 he had the opportunity to hear some of his more recent works: the Sérénade mélancolique and the Valse-Scherzo, which was in fact given its world première in Paris that summer — on 8/20 September 1878, with the Polish virtuoso Stanisław Barcewicz as the soloist and Nikolay Rubinstein conducting.
+Turgenev continued to keep track of Tchaikovsky's development as a composer, and at the World Fair which was held in Paris in the summer of 1878 he had the opportunity to hear some of his more recent works: the Sérénade mélancolique and the Valse-Scherzo, which was in fact given its world premiere in Paris that summer — on 8/20 September 1878, with the Polish virtuoso Stanisław Barcewicz as the soloist and Nikolay Rubinstein conducting.
 In a letter of 2/14 November 1878 to his agent in Russia Turgenev asked him to try to obtain copies of the scores of these concertante pieces for violin.
 It seems very likely that Turgenev was hoping that Madame Viardot's son Paul, a gifted violinist, would study these works and add them to his repertoire.
-In this letter to his agent Turgenev also asked him to send to Paris a copy of the piano-vocal score of Yevgeny Onegin, which had recently been published in Moscow by Jurgenson (in October 1878) .
+In this letter to his agent Turgenev also asked him to send to Paris a copy of the vocal-piano reduction of Yevgeny Onegin, which had recently been published in Moscow by Jurgenson (in October 1878) .
 It is interesting that Turgenev seems to have been made aware of the existence of Tchaikovsky's new opera by a letter which Tolstoy sent him on 27 October/8 November 1878, asking: "What's Tchaikovsky's Yevgeny Onegin like?
 I haven't heard it, but I'm very interested" .
 Evidently rumours had reached Tolstoy in Yasnaya Polyana that preparations were underway at the Moscow Conservatory for a production of the opera, and the fact that he thought Turgenev (with whom he had only recently been reconciled after their quarrel of 1861) might be able to tell him something about it, confirms that Turgenev's keen interest in Tchaikovsky's music was widely known.

 Tchaikovsky's Yevgeny Onegin has arrived here in the form of a piano score.
 Madame Viardot has started to go through this work in the evenings.
 The music is undoubtedly remarkable; the lyrical, melodious passages are particularly good.
 But what a libretto!
 Can you imagine: Pushkin's verses describing the characters are put into the mouths of the characters themselves. […Turgenev gives an example from the libretto referring to Lensky…]